 Unfortunately, electronic equipment and the tens units do not respond consistently enough to make the results reliable for a variety of reasons.
 Relying on electronic equipment to determine the ultimate position of the jaw position can be a risky and highly invasive treatment plan involving grinding down the healthy teeth for a full mouth reconstruction or bite correction.
 Once the teeth are ground down, it cannot be reversed.
 You cannot undo highly invasive dentistry.

+What is the correct bite position?
 The optimal jaw position is when both jaw joints function harmoniously with the patients bite.
 The ideal three-dimensional position of the lower jaw (the mandible) needs to be located within the head of the condyle functioning in the center of the socket of the skull.
 There needs to be enough space for the meniscus to move in harmony during all normal movements of the mandible as chewing, speaking, resting and smiling functions, without the TMJ clicking and popping.
 This ideal jaw position relieves stress and strain in the TMJ region along with the head, neck, face and lower back areas.
 The ideal jaw position can help us look younger and feel younger and is a boost in self-esteem.

 In its rudimentary form, the jaw is a mechanical hinge.
 The jaw should be functioning in the center of both joints.
 Try open and close a door with a broken hinge and you’ll understand the importance of a perfectly functioning hinge.
 Jaw alignment problems need to be addressed at the hinge – or more precisely, at the Temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the skull.
 Treatment is about getting the ideal three-dimensional position for the lower jaw to function properly.